HypothesisWorks/hypothesis/HypothesisWorks.github.io/training/index.markdown

 ## Why should my company do Hypothesis training?

-If you're not using Hypothesis yet, you shouldn't!
+If you're not using Hypothesis yet, you shouldn't start with training!

 Hypothesis has [extensive documentation](https://hypothesis.readthedocs.org/en/latest/) and we have good introductory articles for people getting started with it [here on this